cisco-open/DeepVision/Ethosight/README.md

 Besides main application represented as UI.
 Ethosight provides CLI for all core classes and functionalities like EthosightAppCLI, EthosightCLI, EthosightDatasetCLI, EthosightMediaAnalyzerCLI.

-The main one is EthosightAppCLI with bunch of useful methods.
+The main one is `EthosightAppCLI` with bunch of useful methods.
 Some of them are still on implementation.

+#### EthosightAppCLI
 * create_app (app_dir, config_file) - creates new application
   * app_dir - the location where the application will be created and run along with config files, embeddings, labels
   * config_file - *.yml config file path